Georges C. Noulis (1849-1919) was a Greek surgeon.

 - 1866 – Graduated Zosimea School in Ioannina with honours

-- 1871 Graduated from University of Athens School of Medicine with honours
+- 1871 – MD, University of Athens School of Medicine with honours

-- 1872 – 5 year scholarship to the University of Paris Faculty of Medicine
+- 1872 – 5 year scholarship at the University of Paris Faculty of Medicine with further training in internal medicine and general surgery

-- 1875 – Presented his doctoral thesis on sprains of the knee
+- 1875 – Defended his doctoral thesis ‘Entorse du genou‘ [sprains of the knee]

 - 1899 – President of the Committee on Biological Sciences